-Our investigation into restraint and seclusion in Scotland’s schools found that restraint and seclusion was largely unmonitored by local authorities, so that it was impossible to know with any degree of certainty:
+Our investigation into restraint and seclusion in Scotland’s schools found that restraint and seclusion were largely unmonitored by Scotland’s 32 local authorities, so that it was impossible to know with any degree of certainty:

 - how many incidents of restraint and seclusion take place in Scotland each year,

 - how frequently children are affected, and